ICAMS: ICAMS: In-depth Characterization and Analysis of Mutational...

 Details

-"ICAMS" can read in VCFs generated by Strelka or Mutect, and collate the mutations into "catalogs" of mutational spectra.
-"ICAMS" can create and plot catalogs of mutational spectra or signatures for single base substitutions (SBS), double base substitutions (DBS), and small insertions and deletions (ID).
+"ICAMS" can read in VCFs generated by Strelka, Mutect or other variant callers, and collate the mutations into "catalogs" of mutational spectra.
+"ICAMS" can create and plot catalogs of mutational spectra or signatures for single base substitutions (SBS), doublet base substitutions (DBS), and small insertions and deletions (ID).
 It can also read and write these catalogs.

 Catalogs

-A key data type in "ICAMS" is a "catalog" of mutation counts, of mutation densities, or of mutational signatures.
+A key data type in "ICAMS" is a "catalog" of mutation counts, of mutation densities (see below), or of mutational signatures.

 • SBS96Catalog (strand-agnostic single base substitutions in trinucleotide context)